shravaniiiii12/shravaniportfolio1004/README.md

 npm run build
 The built files will be in the dist directory.

 🎨 Customization
-The portfolio is easily customizable:
+-The portfolio is easily customizable:

-Colors: Modify the color scheme in tailwind.config.ts
+      -Colors: Modify the color scheme in tailwind.config.ts
-Content: Update component files in src/components/portfolio/
+      -Content: Update component files in src/components/portfolio/
-Animations: Customize animations in the CSS classes
+      -Animations: Customize animations in the CSS classes
-Layout: Modify section order in src/pages/Index.tsx
+      -Layout: Modify section order in src/pages/Index.tsx

 📁 Project Structure